 Floor coverings for schools

-The Ministry doesn’t have requirements about what kind of floor covering you should purchase.
-As a board of trustees, you can decide which floor coverings will work best in the different areas of your school.
+The Ministry does not have requirements about what kind of floor covering you should purchase.
+Boards can decide which floor coverings will work best in the different areas of your school.

 These are some things that you should think about when choosing floor coverings.

 - Buy good quality floor coverings that are easy to maintain and long lasting to save costs in the long run.

 - Hallways get far more use than other rooms so should have hard floor coverings or heavy-duty carpet.

 - Laboratories and technology rooms often have spills so avoid carpets or other soft coverings.